UMhlanga, KwaZulu-Natal: Geography

-Herrwood Park

-Herrwood Park is an affluent residential suburb on the hillside of uMhlanga overlooking the Indian Ocean and located below Izinga development on the ridge and above uMhlanga Rocks.
-It is bordered by the M4 to the east and the Hawaan Forest/uMhlanga Lagoon Nature Reserve to the north.

-Izinga

-Izinga is a new upmarket estate development located on the ridge above Herrwood Park and uMhlanga Rocks with residences designed with a uniform Mediterranean/Balinese form.
-It is bordered by the Hawaan Forest/uMhlanga Lagoon Nature Reserve to the north, Herrwood Park to the east, Prestondale to the south and the N2 to the west.
+uMhlanga is situated on the northern urban outskirts of the Greater Durban metropolitan area and is often considered a suburb of Durban, just 16 km (10 mi) from the city centre.
+It shares borders with Durban North to the south and Mount Edgecombe to the west.
+Situated along the Indian Ocean coastline, uMhlanga lies on a prominent ridge overlooking the ocean, gently sloping from uMhlanga Rocks along the coastline towards uMhlanga Ridge at the crest of the ridge.

+Suburbs

+Along the coastline lies the suburb of uMhlanga Rocks, which contains the traditional commercial centre of uMhlanga.
+The ridge, which borders Mount Edgecombe to the west includes the suburbs of uMhlanga Ridge, Prestondale, Izinga Estate, Sunningdale and Somerset Park.
+The slope between the ridge and the coastline include the suburbs of La Lucia, Ridgeside and Herrwood Park.

 La Lucia

-A formerly independent suburb, La Lucia is located on the southern boundary of uMhlanga with Durban North and is located on a hillside below the ridge of Somerset Park overlooking the Indian Ocean.
+A formerly independent suburb, La Lucia is located on the southern boundary of uMhlanga with Durban North and is located on the hillside overlooking the Indian Ocean.
 La Lucia is one of the most upmarket suburbs of Greater Durban.
 In 2017, according to property agency, Private Property, La Lucia was ranked as the 2nd most expensive suburb in Greater Durban after the neighbouring Mt Edgecombe Country Club Estate.

-La Lucia Ridge

-La Lucia Ridge Office Estate is an office estate bordering south of the M41, adjacent to uMhlanga Ridge and between La Lucia and Somerset Park.
-The office estates comprises 10 smaller office parks which include small and major corporations such as the headquarters for Unilever South Africa, Aspen Pharmacare, SA Home Loans and Consumer Relief, the regional offices for Multichoice, Sappi, Sanlam, Liquid Telecom and Deloitte, Momentum and the German Honorary Consulate for Durban.

-Prestondale

-Prestondale is a small suburb located on the ridge between uMhlanga Ridge to the south and Woodlands to the north.
-Prestondale is the location of the most prestigious school in uMhlanga, Reddam House uMhlanga which is a private school offering the Cambridge Assessment international.

 Ridgeside

-Formerly sugarcane fields, Ridgeside is a new office node situated on a hill overlooking the Indian Ocean.

-Ridgeside combines office estate, commercial, mixed-use, residential, leisure developments and managed open spaces.
+Formerly sugarcane fields, Ridgeside is a new office node situated on the hillside overlooking the Indian Ocean.
+The area combines office estate, commercial, mixed-use, residential, leisure developments and managed open spaces.
 The node is home to business' regional offices in KwaZulu-Natal such as Investec, eNCA, Vodacom.

 Somerset Park

-Somerset Park is a residential suburb located adjacent to uMhlanga Ridge and on the ridge above La Lucia and bordered by the N2 to the west, the M41 to the north and the M12 to the east.
-Somerset Park's residences are notably uniform with their design and green roofs similarly to Mt Edgecombe Country Club Estate opposite the N2.
+Somerset Park is a residential suburb on the ridge above La Lucia and its residences are notably uniform with their design with similar green colonial-designed roofs to the adjacent Mt Edgecombe Country Club Estate.

-Sunningdale

-Sunningale is a residential suburb located on the southern boundary of uMhlanga with Durban North on the ridge above La Lucia.
-Sunningdale is bordered by the N2 to the west and the M12 to the east.